 5. Save History

 Keep a history trail of how a custom field value is changing over time for a particular item.
 Make sure that the ‘Save History’ option is checked under preferences for the custom field(s) for which you’d want to have a history record.
+Also, allow staff users to view history and keep track of updates, changes, or rectifications required in custom fields.

 Say you have a custom field called OS for your Macbooks.
 You can track when was the OS updated to Yosemite from Mavericks, and who made that change.